Simplicity is the ultimate sophistication

 Welcome To The Following Principles of “LSAT Reality”.

 Second, the LSAT is a standardized multiple choice test.
 This means that your primary goal is to identify answers to questions.
-This may or not include actually understanding the answer.
+This may or not include actually understanding the answer (you will have some blind guesses) and will certainly include varying degrees of understanding the answer (sometimes you will select a choice only because you believe it is better than another choice).
 The bottom line is that if used to your advantage:

 Multiple Choice Is Your Friend!